mehulagg/gitlab/doc/user/packages/container_registry/index.md

 #### Authenticate with the Container Registry

-If the project is not public, you must authenticate with the Container Registry before you can build and push images.
+Before you can build and push images, you must authenticate with the Container Registry.

-Only members of the project can access a project's Container Registry.

 To authenticate, you can use: